walsh9/walsh9.github.io/_posts/2016-08-15-irdc-highlights.md

 * And of course meeting new and upcoming roguelike developers and getting to check out some of their cool works-in-progress was awesome.

-[Roguelike Celebration](https://roguelike.club/) is coming up on September...
+[Roguelike Celebration](https://roguelike.club/) is coming up in September...
 The speaker list looks amazing.
 I really want to go but not sure if making a weekend trip all the way to SF is something that will happen.
 Might have to settle for watching the live stream.
 We'll see.